-- (a) migrate (whether temporarily or permanently) between different Divisions or countries; and/or - (b) perform work (including without reward) in the areas of accounting, finance or business advice in any Division or country other than the Division or country in which the Member was admitted to membership. - 3.10 Use of designations of other bodies of accountants
+- (a) migrate (whether temporarily or permanently) between different Divisions or countries; and/or - (b) perform work (including without reward) in the areas of accounting, finance or business advice in any Division or country other than the Division or country in which the Member was admitted to membership.

+3.10 Use of designations

-Any Member being also a member of any body of accountants specified in Schedule 3 may, in conjunction with any designation used by authority of By-Law 3.8, also use after their name words or letters permitted by such other body of accountants indicating their membership of the same.
+- (a) Any Member being also a member of any body of accountants specified in Schedule 3 may, in conjunction with any designation used by authority of By-Law 3.8, also use after their name words or letters permitted by such other body of accountants indicating their membership of the same, but shall not use in conjunction with any such designation any other words or letters indicating the Member's membership of any other body of accountants or bookkeepers. - (b) A Member who offers or provides Public Accounting Services by means of an entity recognised by law with which the Member is Affiliated may not use any words or letters in any manner whatsoever which may tend to indicate that all the persons who are Affiliated with such entity are Members of CPA Australia unless that is the case.